tejasbubane/adventofcode-2020/README.md

 ### Usage

 This is a library crate (no executable).
-Sample and puzzle inputs are hard-coded in tests.
+[Sample and puzzle input files](tests/inputs) are passed to tests directly.

 Build project and run tests:

 ```
 cargo test
 ```